Nowadays, more and more people feel concerned about health problems that were unknown years past.

 When we age, the body naturally increases the function of the enzyme aromatase.
 But the conversion gets out of control in obesity.
 Aromatase can be found in fat cells, and the more we have, the more conversion there will be.
 However, being overweight and a senior is not by itself a cause of estrogen dominance.
 Other factors contribute as well, including a sedentary lifestyle and our eating style.

-- Testosterone levels are reduced as we age: Older men have lower levels of testosterone and higher levels of aromatase activity.
+Older men have lower levels of testosterone and higher levels of aromatase activity.